The Whole Story

 I can’t possibly remember here, much less record here, the thousands of masses, weddings, funerals, bar gigs, music festivals, big stage concerts, house concerts, and other musical events at which I have performed since I strummed my first guitar chord.
 Suffice it to say, I have loved almost every minute of it, and strived to be a better musician each step of the way.

-People often ask who have been my greatest musical influences.
+People often ask who my greatest musical influences have been.
 That’s a tough question to answer because they have been and continue to be so many.
 In no particular order, a few would certainly include Jimmy Webb, Paul Simon, James Taylor, Crosby, Stills, Nash & Young, Lennon & McCartney, Jackson Browne, John Prine, Mary Chapin Carpenter, Shawn Colvin, Tom Waits, Lyle Lovett, Miranda Lambert, Billy Joel, Mark Cohen, Steven Sondheim, the Eagles (esp., Don Henley), Hugh Prestwood, etc., etc., etc.

 Prior to the early 2000s, songwriting mostly was a solitary pursuit for me, with only occasional co-writes.
-That all changed when I joined the Nashville Songwriters Association International (“NSAI”) about 15 years ago.
+That all changed when I joined the Nashville Songwriters Association International (“NSAI”) nearly 20 years ago.
 Until then, I did not really know that co-writing was “a thing.”
 Now I relish co-writing with friends whose craft I respect, all the while enjoying solo writing too, which some songs seem to cry out for.
 (I know ‘em when I see ‘em.)
 Through NSAI, I also discovered the value of receiving constructive feedback from my colleagues who are similarly afflicted with the need to write songs.
 I noticed that my own songwriting “game” has improved from such feedback, and also from providing feedback to my friends on their songs.
-For the last several years, I have served as a Coordinator of the Washington, D.C.
+Since 2011, I have served as a Coordinator of the Washington, D.C.
 Metro Area Chapter of NSAI.
 We meet monthly to hone our craft.

 NSAI also has been a terrific networking springboard for me.
 So many doors have opened, friendships been forged, and introductions made along the way, thanks to NSAI.
-Equally valuable from a networking and co-writing standpoint have been the terrific Wood & Stone Songwriting Workshops and the Mercyland Songwriting Workshops.
-What a wonderful family of fellow writers have blessed my life from these two fonts of positive songwriting energy!
+Equally valuable from a networking and co-writing standpoint have been the terrific Wood & Stone Songwriting Workshops hosted by Jen and Scott Smith, the Mercyland Songwriting Workshops of Phil Madeira, and Wyatt Easterling's Song Travelers Workshops.
+What a wonderful tribe of fellow writers have blessed my life from these two fonts of positive songwriting energy!

 “This Side of the Dirt” is my musical calling card, intended to introduce those who don't know me to who I am as a writer-artist, and to say “thank you” to the many folks who have been supportive of my musical journey along the way thus far.
 In many ways, my journey is just getting started.
-After all, I hope to be a “has been” some day.
-(Indeed, I just wrote a song – not on my album – titled “Has Been”).
+After all, I hope to be a “has been” someday.
+(Indeed, I have written a tongue-in-cheek song – not on my album – ambitiously titled “Has Been”).